What is my Personal Savings Allowance?

 - Current accounts

-There are some places you can make a return, where it won’t count towards your PSA, like:
+There are some places you can make a return, where it won’t count towards your PSA, such as:

 - Prizes from Premium Bonds

-- Dividends from stocks and shares – with these you’ll pay dividend tax instead
+- Dividends from stocks and shares – with these you'll pay tax at the rate for dividend income where you exceed your dividence allowance.

 Tax rules are subject to change and dependent on individual circumstances.